 Budget impact analyses are increasingly being required by reimbursement agencies to assess the projected expenditures that new and existing technologies might create for the healthcare budget.

 Costing involves valuing the economic cost of a healthcare intervention.
-A sound costing framework and methodology is one of the first steps towards more robust economic analyses.
-Depending on the perspective, costing can be made as broad as the society, or be more specific as to the healthcare sector, payer, and patient.
+A sound costing framework and methodology is one of the first steps toward more robust economic analyses.
+Depending on the perspective, costing can be made as broad as the society, or be more specific to the healthcare sector, payer, and patient.

 Communication and training

 We understand your need to make your products more accessible to the Filipino people.
 Our team helps you plan the requirements and guides you through this complex process.